 The Basics of Ayahuasca | Plant Medicine Ceremony

 One must feel called — not pressured — to participate in a plant medicine ceremony.
-One must be ready to make a change in their physical, emotional, mental, and spiritual lives by applying what they have learned during their ceremony, meaning that these plant medicines are to be taken seriously, with great intention, and not dosed recreationally.
-One must also be ready to completely surrender to the medicine and let it take them where they need to go; the plant spirit knows exactly what one most needs to see, feel, hear, experience, and thus, learn.
+One must be ready to make a change in their physical, emotional, mental, and spiritual lives by integrating what they have learned during their ceremony, meaning that these plant medicines are to be taken seriously, with great intention, and not experienced recreationally nor with someone who has not received proper training from the indigenous medicine keepers.
+One must be ready to completely surrender to the medicine and let it take them where they need to go; the plant spirit knows exactly what one most needs to see, feel, hear, experience, and thus, learn.

-Since the effects of the plant medicine are so powerful, they are oftentimes looked at by shamanic cultures as Spiritual beings.
-Many common shamanic plant medicines include, but are certainly not limited to: Ayahuasca, Iboga, San Pedro cactus, psychedelic mushrooms (though not exactly a plant), Salvia, and Peyote cactus.
+The effects of the plant medicine are so powerful, they are considered by their indigenous knowledge carriers to be Spiritual conscious beings.
+The most known shamanic plant medicines include, (but are not limited to) Ayahuasca, Iboga, San Pedro cactus (Wachuma), psilocybin mushrooms (though not exactly a plant), Salvia, and Peyote cactus.

-To give a brief overview and an example of what a plant medicine ceremony is, I will share with you about a currently popular one of these plant medicines, Ayahuasca.
+To give a brief overview and an example of what a plant medicine ceremony is, I will share with you about ayahuasca, a plant medicines received in ceremony of which I have been working with for nearly 15 years.

 Unlike any other sacred plant medicine, Ayahuasca is comprised of two separate plants: the chacruna leaf (Psychotria viridis) and the Ayahuasca vine (Banisteriopsis caapi).
 Alone, neither of these plants produce medicinal nor entheogenic properties.
 However, when combined, they work together and become a very powerful and sacred medicine.

-The history of Ayahuasca use dates so far back that anthropologists and researchers have yet been able to trace its origins; however, the shamans claim that the plants, themselves, told them during a Middle World shamanic journey.
+The history of Ayahuasca use dates so far back that anthropologists and researchers have yet been able to trace its origins; however, the indigenous curanderos claim that the plants, themselves, told them how to brew the sacred tea using the two plants found growing together in the jungle.

-The plants are collected from the jungle and brewed into a sacred tea.
+The plants are collected and over the course of many days or weeks even they are cooked down into a potent ‘tea’.
 The tea, when taken ceremonially, throws open the gates to the spirit realm and reveals mystical, non-ordinary worlds that are unperceivable in ordinary consciousness.

-Currently, the use of this brew has positively evolved to reach more and more people; now, any interested person can experience the extraordinary healing power of Ayahuasca.
+Currently, the use of this brew has traveled to reach more and more people; now, many people can experience the extraordinary healing power of Ayahuasca.
+However, one should deeply consider the who, what, where, and how questions when considering experiencing this powerful medicine.

 It is during these ceremonies that participants are able to face the root causes of their physical, mental, emotional, and spiritual illnesses head-on and delve deep into the healing process by allowing the spirit of Ayahuasca to take them on a journey to these realms of non-ordinary consciousness.
 Within these realms, deep-seeded issues that have long been hidden within one’s subconscious mind are revealed to them.